 The primary attractiveness of the technology is that biomass can be converted into a liquid fuel.
 The HTL process produces a liquid with a low oxygen content compared to pyrolysis processes and may be suitable for use as a fuel that can substitute for heavy fuel oil in applications such as the marine sector.
-The low oxygen content will also make the fuel easier to hydrotreat to remove the oxygen and upgrade the fuel so that it is suitable for more demanding applications such as the use in transport diesel applications.
-The product could also be used as a bio crude oil for use in existing petroleum refineries to produce bio-gasoline and diesel blending components that are available after fractionation.
+The low oxygen content will also make the fuel easier to hydro treat to remove the oxygen and upgrade the fuel so that it is suitable for more demanding applications such as the use in transport diesel applications.
+The product could also be used as a bio crude oil for use in existing petroleum refineries to produce biogasoline and diesel blending components.